Events & Specials

 First Presidency’s Christmas Devotional

-December 3 at 6pm
+December 7 at 6pm (LIVE)

 Christmas messages from General Authorities and Officers of The Church of Jesus Christ of Latter-day Saints, with music by the Tabernacle Choir and Orchestra at Temple Square.